330,000 children were sexually abused in France’s Catholic Church

 “It is truly unbearable.
 I express my shame, my fear, my determination to act.
 You, the victims, some of whom I know by name, I want today to ask for your forgiveness.”

-Olivier Savignac, head of the victims association “Parler et Revivre” (Speak out and Live again), who helped with the research, said that the high ratio of victims to abuser is particularly “terrifying for French society, for the Catholic Church.”
+Olivier Savignac, head of the victims association “Parler et Revivre” (Speak out and live again), who helped with the research, said that the high ratio of victims to abuser is particularly “terrifying for French society, for the Catholic Church”.

-The phone hotline that was launched at the beginning of the probe received 6,500 calls from alleged victims or people who said they knew a victim of child sexual abuse within the church.
+The phone hotline that was launched at the beginning of the probe received 6,500 calls from alleged victims or people who said they knew a victim of child sexual abuse within the Church.

-The commission’s research uncovered a “minimum estimate” of between 2,900 and 3,200 paedophile priests or other members operating within the church from 1950 to 2020.
+The commission’s research uncovered a “minimum estimate” of between 2,900 and 3,200 paedophile priests or other members operating within the Church from 1950 to 2020.

-Jean-Marc Sauve, commission president, speaking in Paris, denounced the Catholic Church’s attitude to abuse as “a deep, cruel indifference toward victims.”
-He added that they were “not believed or not heard” and were sometimes seen as being “in part responsible” for what happened.
+Mr Sauve denounced the Catholic Church’s attitude to abuse as “a deep, cruel indifference toward victims”.
+He added that they were “not believed or not heard” and were sometimes seen as being “in part responsible” for what happened”.

-22 alleged crimes have been forwarded to prosecutors, he said.
+Twenty-two alleged crimes have been forwarded to prosecutors, he said.
 More than 40 cases, that are too old to be prosecuted but involve alleged perpetrators who are still alive, have been forwarded to church officials.

 Mr Sauve called for urgent reform of the Catholic Church’s approach to teaching on the subjects of sexuality, obedience and the sanctity of priesthood.

-He concluded his presentation of the report by saying: “We have contributed as much as possible to uncovering the truth...
+He concluded his presentation of the report by saying: “We have contributed as much as possible to uncovering the truth ...
 Our hope cannot and will not be destroyed.
 The Church can and should do whatever is necessary to restore what has been damaged, and to rebuild what has been broken.”

-The bombshell report comes a year after the Catholic Church was rocked by the trial of priest Bernard Preynat.
-The French Catholic priest was sentenced to five years in jail for sexually abusing scouts in his care between 1971 and 1991.
+The bombshell report comes a year after the Catholic Church was rocked by the trial of Bernard Preynat, the French Catholic priest who was sentenced to five years in jail for sexually abusing scouts in his care between 1971 and 1991.

-One of Preynat’s victims, Francois Devaux, told the Associated Press, that “with this report, the French church for the first time is going to the root of this systemic problem.
+One of Preynat’s victims, Francois Devaux, said that “with this report, the French [Catholic] Church for the first time is going to the root of this systemic problem.
 The deviant institution must reform itself.”
-He warned that “some victims did not dare to speak out to trust the commission.”
+He warned that “some victims did not dare to speak out to trust the commission”.

 Join our new commenting forum